-In this section results of interview items relating to the first research question "What are the key cultural, legal and societal differences between the countries Germany, Singapore, Thailand and Indonesia" are presented.
+In the first section results of interview items relating to the first research question "What are the key cultural, legal and societal differences between the countries Germany, Singapore, Thailand and Indonesia" are presented.
+These relate to the perceptions of the German HQ managers and the respondents from subsidiaries.